 - Use any exposure mode but lower the ISO setting and see what you get on the LCD, something you not easily done in the film days while waiting for slides and prints to come back from the lab.

 For me this image was part of a series shot for my old blog, Things to Do in Tokyo When You’re Wet, in this case on a rainy night in Japan.

-Along with Pulitzer Prize-winning photographer Barry Staver, I’m co-author of Better Available Light Digital Photography that’s available from Amazon for $21.88 prices with used copies selling for giveaway prices—less than four bucks, as I write this.
+Along with Pulitzer Prize-winning photographer Barry Staver, I’m co-author of Better Available Light Digital Photography that’s available from Amazon for $21.87 prices with used copies selling for giveaway prices—around seven bucks, as I write this.